-Theoretical studies on MHD waves in structured plasmas, combined with the abundant measurements of low-frequency waves and oscillations in the solar atmosphere, can be employed to infer the solar atmospheric parameters that are difficult to measure directly (see the reviews by Nakariakov & Verwichte 2005; De Moortel & Nakariakov 2012, and references therein).
+Fast magnetohydrodynamic (MHD) waves can propagate across various magnetic structures, and could therefore be easily trapped in structures with low Alfvén speeds (see, e.g., Goedbloed & Poedts 2004).
+Plasma structuring modifies how MHD waves propagate and leads to interesting effects such as waveguiding, dispersion, mode coupling, resonant absorption, and phase mixing (Edwin & Roberts 1983; Heyvaerts & Priest 1983; Sakurai et al. 1991; Van Doorsselaere et al. 2008).
+Theoretical studies on MHD waves in structured plasmas, combined with the abundant measurements of low-frequency waves and oscillations in the solar atmosphere, can be employed to infer parameters of the solar atmosphere that are difficult to measure directly (see the reviews by Nakariakov & Verwichte 2005: De Moortel & Nakariakov 2012, and references therein).
 This technique, commonly referred to as solar MHD seismology, has been successful in yielding the magnetic field strength (Nakariakov & Ofman 2001), plasma beta (Zhang et al. 2015), transverse structuring (Aschwanden et al. 2003), and longitudinal Alfvén transit time (Arregui et al. 2007) in various coronal loops.
-In addition, it has also been adopted to infer the effective polytropic index of coronal plasmas (Van Doorsselaere et al. 2011), magnetic topology of sunspots (Yuan et al. 2014b,a), and the magnetic structure of large-scale coronal streamers (Chen et al. 2010, 2011).
+In addition, it has also been adopted to infer the effective polytropic index of coronal plasmas (Van Doorsselaere et al. 2011), the magnetic topology of sunspots (Yuan et al. 2014a, 2014b), and the magnetic structure of large-scale coronal streamers (Chen et al. 2010, 2011).